edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 requested packages.
 To accomplish this, Conda may need to update some packages that are already installed or install additional packages.
 It is always a good idea to explicitly provide version numbers when installing packages with the `conda install` command.
-For example, the following would install a particular version of [samtools](http://www.htslib.org/), into the current, active environment.
+For example, the following would install a particular version of Scikit-Learn, into the current, active environment.

 ~~~
-$ conda install multiqc=
+$ conda install scikit-learn=0.22
 ~~~
 {: .language-bash}